dev-hedgehog/product-editor/README.txt

 == Changelog ==

+= 1.0.13 =
+* bugfix: implicit limit on the number of products that can be changed at a time
+* added: sticky table header
+* added: the ability to change product tags

 = 1.0.12 =
 * bugfix: search did not work when the new woocommerce navigation interface option was enabled